Roots (1977 miniseries): Early 19th century

+In 1824, the cheerful and confident George, under the tutelage of an older slave named Mingo, learns much about cockfighting.
+By direction of Moore, George takes over as the chief trainer, the "cock of the walk."
+George befriends Marcellus, a free black man, and fellow cockfighter, who informs him about the possibility of buying his own freedom.
+At the same time, he believes Moore to be a close friend.

-In 1824, an adult Kizzy is wooed by Sam Bennett (Richard Roundtree), a fancy carriage driver whose master is visiting the Moores.
+Meanwhile, the adult Kizzy is wooed by Sam Bennett, a fancy carriage driver whose master is visiting the Moores.
 Seeking to impress Kizzy, he takes her for a short visit to her former home on Dr. Reynolds's plantation, in the hope that she can see her parents.
 Kizzy learns that Bell has been sold away and that Kunta died two years earlier.
 Kizzy sees her father's grave and his wooden marker; using a small stone, she scratches over the name Toby and writes below it "Kunta Kinte," and promises him that his descendants will be free one day.